awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.md

 All requests to AWS must be cryptographically signed by using credentials issued by AWS\.
 Therefore, you need a strategy to manage credentials for applications that run on Amazon EC2 instances\.
 You have to distribute, store, and rotate these credentials securely, but also keep them accessible to the applications\.

 With IAM roles, you can effectively manage these credentials\.
 You create an IAM role and configure it with the permissions that an application requires, and then attach that role to an EC2 instance\.
-Read more about the benefits of using IAM roles in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html)\.
+Read more about the benefits of using IAM roles in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html)\.
 Also see the information about [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) in the IAM User Guide\.

 For an application that is built using the AWS SDK for \.NET, when the application constructs a client object for an AWS service, the object searches for credentials from several potential sources\.
 The order in which it searches is shown in [Credential and profile resolution](creds-assign.md)\.